fchampalimaud/cf.bonsai/docs/workflows/Tutorials/VirtualReality/VirtualReality.md

 ## Getting started

 ### Setting up
 This tutorial provides Bonsai programs that you can copy and run directly in your Bonsai environment.
 Before running the examples, ensure that the necessary packages are installed.
-To quickly set up a working Bonsai environment, download the provided ZIP file, unzip it to a directory of your choice, and run **Setup.cmd**.
-This will download all required packages and create a local Bonsai executable, into which you can paste the workflows from this tutorial.
+To quickly set up a working Bonsai environment, download the this [*ZIP file*](~/workflows/Tutorials/VirtualReality/VirtualReality.zip), unzip it to a directory of your choice, and run **Setup.cmd**.
+This will download all required packages and create a local Bonsai executable.
+To run the examples here, you can simply run this executable, copy the example from this page, and paste it in Bonsai.
+Alternatively, you can run the local Bonsai executable, and load the examples provided in the ZIP file.

 The ZIP file also contains **Shaders** and **Arena** folders with the files used to create and render the 3D environment.
 These files will be explained in detail throughout the tutorial.

 ### Shaders graphics library